telepenin/vuepress-template/docs/features/README.md

 <span class="notranslate">Malware Database Scanner (MDS)</span> is designed to solve all malware related problems in the database.

-:::danger Warning
+:::tip Note
-Version 5.1 of the Imunify360 introduces a CLI tool without the UI.
-Further versions will be integrated with the Malware Scanner UI.
+Version Imunify360 6.0 or later supports the use of MDS in UI.
 :::

 :::danger Warning